Here are some things our WormNerds found out about Bearded Dragons....

 1. Your bearded dragon can live as long as ten years

 2. Your bearded dragon may grow up to 24 inches

-3. Bearded dragons are medium-size desert lizards and range from red to brown to yellow to white
+3. Bearded dragons are medium-size desert lizards and range from red - brown - yellow - white

 4. These friendly reptiles also move their arms in a way that looks like they’re waving hello

 How do I set up my bearded dragon’s home?

 You’ll want a glass terrarium of at least 40 gallons in volume (that’s 32 to 36 inches long) with a screened lid for him to live in.
 Your bearded dragon is from a warm, dry environment so you’ll also need a heating source for his home.